Brazil and Germany draft anti-spy resolution at UN

 Brazil and Germany have both been angered by allegations of large-scale US surveillance.

-The allegations stem from revelations by US whistleblower Edward Snowden.'Deeply concerned'
+The allegations stem from revelations by US whistleblower Edward Snowden.

 The draft resolution, which does not name individual countries, will be debated by a General Assembly committee focusing on human rights.